 Liverpool is one of Britain’s most influential cities, bursting with culture and heritage.
-This short break is filled with exciting excursions to UNESCO-listed icons and award-winning exhibitions.
-Visit one of the finest Tudor mansions in England, stroll through the magnificent streets of Port Sunlight Village and, on a tour of Liverpool, visit The Beatles Story.
-Staying within walking distance of the world-renowned Cavern Club and Albert Dock, where fantastic museums and the country’s largest collection of Grade I listed buildings wait to be explored, there are plenty of ways to spend the rest of your time.
+This short break showcases UNESCO-listed icons and award-winning exhibitions.
+We’ll see one of the finest Tudor mansions in England, stroll through the magnificent streets of Port Sunlight Village and, on a tour of Liverpool, visit The Beatles Story.
+We’ll stay within walking distance of the Cavern Club and Albert Dock, where fantastic museums and the country’s largest collection of Grade I-listed buildings wait to be explored.

-Titan’s VIP door-to-door travel service collects you from home, for your journey to the Radisson Blu Hotel, Liverpool (4T).
-We aim for you to arrive at the hotel between 4pm and 5pm.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to the Malmaison Liverpool (4T) and we aim for you to arrive between 4pm and 5pm.
 Spend the remaining afternoon at leisure, relaxing in the hotel or familiarising yourself with your surroundings.

 Port Sunlight Village was built in the late 19th century by William Hesketh to house his soap factory workers.
 With a passion for art and architecture, he created a village of enviable homes, many now Grade II listed, and mature parkland which has been beautifully maintained.
 We take a guided tour of the village and the museum, which holds the memories of the villagers and workers of Port Sunlight during the late 1800s and early 1900s, before returning to Liverpool to enjoy the rest of the day at leisure.